SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The stalker must have had a plan in mind before starting to approach you.
-Before you can react, he rushes forward to punch you, yelling, “You scum bounty hunter!
-I’m going to get you for what you did to my brother!”
+Before you can react, he rushes forward to punch you, yelling, "You scum bounty hunter!
+I’m going to get you for what you did to my brother!"
 His wild swing connects with your stomach, causing you to stagger a step.
 Let’s ﬁnd out how much that’s going to hurt.
 Your ability to resist damage, called your damage resistance total, equals the Armor Value of any protection you’re wearing (like your coat) plus